"About 1 out of 10 people has had a seizure. Do you know what to do if someone has a seizure near you? Read below to learn more.

 In all people who take SABRIL:

-- It is not possible for your doctor to know when vision loss will happen.
+- It is not possible for your healthcare provider to know when vision loss will happen.
 It could happen soon after starting SABRIL or any time during treatment.
 It may even happen after treatment has stopped.

-Because SABRIL might cause vision loss, it is available to doctors and patients only under a special program called SHARE.
-As part of the SHARE program, among other things, your doctor will have to test your or your baby's vision frequently while you or your baby are being treated with SABRIL, and even after you or your baby stops treatment.
-You also have to agree to be in the SHARE program, and agree to have your or your baby's vision tested regularly.
-Your doctor will explain the details of the SHARE program to you.
+- Because SABRIL might cause vision loss, it is available to healthcare providers and patients only under a special program called the Support, Help and Resources for Epilepsy SHARE program.
+As part of the SHARE program, among other things, your healthcare provider will have to test you or your child's vision frequently while you or your child are being treated with SABRIL, and even after you or your child stops treatment.
+You also have to agree to be in the SHARE program, and agree to have your or your child's vision tested regularly.
+Your healthcare provider will explain the details of the SHARE program to you.

 3. Risk of suicidal thoughts or actions:

 Like other antiepileptic drugs, SABRIL may cause suicidal thoughts or actions in a very small number of people, about 1 in 500 people taking it.
-Call a doctor right away if you have any of these symptoms, especially if they are new, worse, or worry you:
+Call a healthcare provider right away if you or your child have any of these symptoms, especially if they are new, worse, or worry you: